walter5138/hue_ble_python/README.md

 - set the bulb name (stored in the Bulb)

 This project is in daily development.
-Therefore it is not granted to work any time.
+Therefore it is not granted to work at any time.

 If you are just interested in what the characteristics do watch the class HueLamp in the file hue_class.py.